 Myth 4: Cybersecurity is too expensive and not cost-effective

-It is simply false; refer to our previous webinar.
+It is simply false; refer to our webinar on Return on Security Investment theme.
 It is all connected: your business value and your security effort.
 If you do small business, your stakes are relatively low, as is your cybersecurity investment.
-If you grow your business, your stakes go higher, as do your risks, as should do your cybersecurity investment.
+If you grow your business, your stakes go higher, as do your risks, and make your cybersecurity investment.
 The effectiveness of your security spending is a matter of both what you do and how you do it.

 Myth 5: IT department is responsible for cybersecurity matters